oroinc/documentation/backend/bundles/platform/CacheBundle/index.rst

 OroCacheBundle
 ==============

-OroCacheBundle introduces the configuration of the application data cache storage used by application bundles for different cache types.
+OroCacheBundle introduces the configuration of the application data cache storage used by the application bundles for different cache types.

 .. _bundle-docs-platform-cache-bundle--abstract-services: